-There were no breaks in time series so far.
-The main reason lies in the fact that, during the creation of the new classification of criminal offences (usually when the new Criminal Code enters into force), items of this classification are paired with items of the previous classification of criminal offences.
-The previous classification was based on the then valid Criminal Code, and correspondence of criminal offences ensures the continuity in statistical monitoring.
+There were no breaks in time series so far concerning the SP-1 survey data, which was achieved by methodological pairing of criminal offences in new classifications.
+When the new classification of criminal offences is created (usually when the new Criminal Code enters into force), items in the new classification are paired with items of the previous classification of criminal offences if they correspond to each other as regards their legal grounds.
 Classification items that cannot be paired are presented separately.
-This makes it possible for criminal offences referred to in the previous Criminal Code, if it is applied to a juvenile as a more lenient regulation, can be presented according to the new classification of criminal offences, which brings about consistency and accuracy of the statistical data processing.
+This makes it possible for criminal offences referred to in the previous Criminal Code, if it is applied to a legal entity as a more lenient regulation, can be presented according to the new classification of criminal offences, which brings about consistency in analysis and interpretation of statistical data on criminal proceedings against legal entities.